“Welcome Mr. Gandhi” —Winston Churchill

 Smuts was prime minister in 1939-48, not early in the century.
 He was voted out when he campaigned in favor of relaxing segregation.
 As a junior minister in 1906 Smuts did oppose equal rights for the Indian minority.
 But here he disagreed with his longtime friend Winston Churchill, then Under-Secretary of State for the Colonies.

-Gandhi himself remarked: “I have got a good recollection of Mr. Churchill when he was in the Colonial Office and somehow or other since then I have held the opinion that I can always rely on his sympathy and goodwill.”
+Gandhi in 1935 remarked: “I have got a good recollection of Mr. Churchill when he was in the Colonial Office and somehow or other since then I have held the opinion that I can always rely on his sympathy and goodwill.”

-Gandhi said this to his chief lieutenant, Ghanshyam Birla, who lunched with Churchill in 1935 following passage of the Government of India Act, a step toward independence.
+Gandhi said this to his chief lieutenant, Ghanshyam Birla, who lunched with Churchill at Chartwell following passage of the Government of India Act, a step toward independence.
 Churchill had opposed this bill, and had said some pretty rough things.

 But Churchill was magnanimous—a quality sadly lacking among politicians today.
 “Mr. Gandhi has gone very high in my esteem since he stood up for the Untouchables,” he told Birla.
 “I do not like the Bill but it is now on the Statute Book….So make it a success.”